Check it Out

 2. Decide on a presentation format

 In addition to attaching your abstract, you will need to decide which presentation format will best suit your research.
 This year, CERCA has 4 presentation formats:

 - Poster Presentation: A 42"x46" poster displayed for 2 days with a 2 hour presentation time each day.
 At least one presenter should be present at each presentation time.
-2016 presentation times will be April 27, 4-6pm and April 28, 2-4pm.
+2017 presentation dates will be May 3 and May 4.
 Poster design workshops will be available starting early April.
 Space for poster presentations or art displays is limited, and therefore, first-come, first-served.
 We are able to provide tables and access to electrical outlets.
 If you need any additional accommodations, "Display with Explanation" will better accommodate your needs.

 3. Submit your application